Frequently Asked Questions

 During construction, the community can expect temporary impacts (such as short-term lane closures, extended street closures at street crossings, noise mostly from construction vehicles during limited construction hours, and other construction-related activities).
 Notices and signage will be used to warn of these temporary conditions.

-Permanent changes will also occur due to the project, including safety enhancements at all street crossings (new safety gates, raised medians, red curbing and turn restrictions within 100 feet of the rail corridor at all street crossings), relocation of the freight track within the shared rail corridor to make room for the two new Gold Line tracks, new fencing and walls will be built along the entire rail corridor, and new overhead lines to power the Gold Line system.
-New light rail bridges (for the Gold Line only) will be built over eight streets (see previous questions for details), and any existing freight bridge will also be relocated.
-Additionally, the California Public Utilities Commission has required changes to the Pomona North Metrolink Station access from Fulton Road; restricting turns to right-in and right-out in the future.
-West Ada and Glenwood Avenues in Glendora will be permanently closed at the railroad corridor, as required by the California Public Utilities Commission to improve safety along the corridor, and made into cul-de-sacs, as will Monte Vista Avenue at the railroad corridor in San Dimas.
-A pedestrian underpass will be built at Monte Vista Ave to allow pedestrian access to and from Bonita Ave.
+Permanent changes will also occur due to the project, including safety enhancements at all street crossings (new safety gates, raised medians, red curbing and turn restrictions within 100 feet of the rail corridor at all street crossings), relocation of the freight/Metrolink tracks within the shared rail corridor to make room for the two new A Line/ Gold Line tracks, new fencing and walls will be built along the entire rail corridor, and new overhead lines to power the new light rail system.
+New light rail bridges (for the A Line/Gold Line only) will be built over some streets (as required by the Californnia Public Utilities Commission for safety), and any existing freight bridge will also be relocated.
+For specific details on the permanent changes occurring in a station-city of interest, see more information on the city-station pages of this website.

 Is there an extension planned to connect the Gold Line from Montclair to Ontario Airport?